Class: Warlock

 (1st) Eldritch Lore

 • Otherworldly Lore.
-Your Class's key attribute for this class, including spellcasting, is either your Strength, Dexterity, Intelligence, or Charisma (your chice).
-Additionally, your Spellcraft checks can use this attribute modifier instead of Int/Cha.
+Pick an Attribute, between Strength, Dexterity, Intelligence.
+That attribute will be your class's key attribute for everything, including your Ability DCs and your spellcasting.
+Additionally, your Spellcraft checks can use this attribute modifier instead of your INT or CHA.

 • Eldritch Blast.
 You gain proficiency with Ray weapons attacks.
-Damage you deal with Ray attacks can deal Spirit or Force (your choice) instead of their original damage type.
-You can use your Otherworldly Lore modifier for Attacks and Damage with all attacks with Ray Attacks.
+Damage you deal with Ray attacks can deal Spirit or Force (your choice, made on use) instead of their original damage type.
+You can use your Otherworldly Lore modifier for Attacks and Damage with these Ray Attacks.

 • Pact of the Blade.
 Your Manifest Pact Boon can target a weapon you are proficient in (and/or an ability with the Metaphysical⚙️ trait).
 That weapon is kept in an Extradimensional assigned to you, and can be summoned or dismissed with a use of Manifest Pact Boon / 1 ◈.